Best Places to Visit in France

 Burgundy

-Another popular wine region, Burgundy is home to rolling hills, superior cuisine and an array of vineyards.
-Those visiting Burgundy must spend time exploring the medieval villages, historical abbeys and museums that call this area home.
-And, of course, you can’t leave without trying the region’s vino, which mainly uses the pinot noir and chardonnay grapes, and dining on some of its rich cuisine.
+Another famous wine region, Burgundy, is home to rolling hills, superior cuisine, and an array of vineyards.
+Those visiting Burgundy must explore the medieval villages, historical abbeys, and museums that call this area home.
+And, of course, you can’t leave without trying the region’s vino, which mainly uses pinot noir and chardonnay grapes, and dining on some of its rich cuisine.

 Bordeaux